-Preventive Maintenance starts with an in-house review of oxidizer and process diagram followed by audit of system’s operation.
+Preventive Maintenance starts with an in-house review of your oxidizer and process diagram followed by audit of system’s operation.
 Customers receive a detailed report with recommendations for improving performance, reliability, and safety, upon completion of the inspection service.

 Internal & External Mechanical Inspection

 External and Internal Mechanical Inspections include but are not limited to: Reactor Chambers, Access Doors, Compressed Air Train, Valves, Media or Catalyst, Insulation, Fan(s), Ductwork and Exhaust Stack, Fuel Train, Burner(s), Expansion Joint(s), Control Panels, Dampers, Collection Plenum, and Flame Arrestor.

 Inspection and Component Tests include but are not limited to: Thermocouples, Switches, Actuators, Variable Frequency Drive (VFD), Motors, Starters, Burner Control System, Temperature and Pressure Controllers, Chart Recorder, Lights, Relays, Timers, Emergency Stops, Disconnects, Human Machine Interface (HMI) and Modem

 Process Control Analysis includes but is not limited to: System Startup Cycle, Online Conditions, Safety Shutdowns, Alarms, Pressure Control Loops, Valve Cycling, Temperature Profile, Burner Tuning, and Airflow Verification.

 As your oxidizer system get old, you should check critical parameters of your system like TER (thermal energy recovery).
 After 5 years operation, an average sized RTO designed for %95 TER may slipped to %93 TER.
 It may reluctant even in the maintenance department.
 Running a full operating at %93 TER verses %95 TER could add more operation cost.